 Currently worth about $4 trillion, the AI market is expected to explode.

 By 2030, it will add somewhere around $13 trillion to the global economy, according to McKinsey Global Institute.
 If McKinsey is correct, AI should grow world GDP by about 1.2 percent per year.
 That’s four times greater than the steam engine’s boost to productivity in the late 19th and early 20th centuries.

 What does that mean?
 It means those who call AI a fad or say it will end the world could not be more wrong.
 AI will remake the world in ways far greater than any technology before or perhaps even after it.
-Most of all, it means that business leaders who haven’t yet embraced AI had better get started.
+Most of all, it means that business leaders who haven’t yet embraced AI had better get started in 2023.

 Chat GPT was recently released and the world has been talking abut it ever since.
 Chat GPT is able to scour the internet and give more specific answers than Google.
 Chat GPT can help with SEO, coding, and automation of various tasks.